-Toronto born but LA based Patrick O’Keefe’s career has been a collision of timelines from across the art-verse, starting with graffiti, then studying animation at Sheridan College, painting at Emily Carr, followed by working in gaming, and more recently, art direction and visual development on big Hollywood productions such as Spider-Man: Into the Spider-Verse and Hotel Transylvania 3.
-Patrick worked as a concept artist for EA’s Battlefield Hardline and Dead Space 2 & 3 video games as well as collaborating with Visceral Games, Mercedes, Blind Pictures among others.
+Toronto born but LA based Patrick O’Keefe’s career has been a collision of timelines from across the art-verse, starting with graffiti, then studying animation at Sheridan College, painting at Emily Carr, followed by working in gaming.
+More recently he worked in the teams managing art direction and visual development on big Hollywood productions such as Spider-Man: Into/Across the Spider-Verse and Hotel Transylvania 3.
+Patrick has also worked as a concept artist for EA’s Battlefield Hardline and Dead Space 2 & 3 video games as well as collaborating with Visceral Games, Mercedes, Blind Pictures among others.

 Talking about his projects’ approach Patrick said: “When it comes to my work and paintings, I will always try to capture moments of beauty because the world is a beautiful place.
 I try to blend realism and horror as I can to make relatable situations that you’re just happen to stumble upon.
 That element will make the viewer believe they’re in a real place.
 When you add the horror element to the believable environment they complement each other.
 If it feels like a real place then your fear should in turn, also feel real.”

 He also confessed: “Often I will take time to work on a variety of other projects, it is always fun to switch it up for a while and spread my wings.
 Lately I have been doing design work for a variety of animated commercials including clients such as McDonald’s, Kellogg’s, Rice Crispy’s and Kraft.
 Additionally I have been lending a hand in the development of some virtual reality animated shorts for Oculus and a few other unannounced studios, those are a blast because at each meeting I get a chance to try out the latest in VR tech”.